SERVIDOR-L3HO/ULTRAGOL-API3/replit.md

 ## Overview
 This project provides a professional, real-time scraping API for multiple football leagues.
 Its primary purpose is to deliver up-to-date data including league standings, top scorers, news, teams, logos, and YouTube videos (for Liga MX).
 The API aims to be a reliable and comprehensive source of football statistics and information, serving as a backend for sports applications, data analysis, and news platforms.
 It supports Liga MX, Premier League, La Liga, Serie A, Bundesliga, and Ligue 1, with an ambitious vision to expand to more leagues and real-time features.

+**NEW (Nov 2025):** The API is now fully compatible with Termux on Android devices, allowing users to run the entire football data API directly on their smartphones with automatic IP detection and easy deployment.

 ## User Preferences
 I prefer clear and concise information.
 When making changes, prioritize modularity and scalability.
 I value detailed explanations for complex architectural decisions.
 Do not make changes to the `replit.nix` file.